rsksmart/RSKIPs/IPs/RSKIP419.md

 - Sending back the UTXO to the current Powpeg (Proposed pegnatories signing)

 The recommendation is that this phase takes approximately the blocks a peg-out confirmation has plus the bitcoin blocks needed to register the change, twice.
 And a couple of thousands more blocks to be safe.
-- Mainnet: 16_000
+- Mainnet: 20_000
-- Testnet: 80 - For testnet it is recommended to wait a bit longer as the Bitcoin miners don't tend to follow the 10' block creation time.
+- Testnet: 2_000 - For testnet it is recommended to wait a bit longer as the Bitcoin miners don't tend to follow the 10' block creation time. _Disclaimer: this implies increasing the federation activation age value also, since the validation period has to be lower than the activation one._
-- Regtest: 15
+- Regtest: 125

 ### New Bridge storage fields